FRiMN/barbaros/README.md

     ```
     This will open the main window and start the translation.
 It is recommended to bind this command to a keyboard shortcut for quick access.

-## How it Works
+## How It Works

-The application listens for a `SIGUSR1` signal.
-When the `--popup` argument is used, the script sends this signal to the running application instance.
-The application then opens its main window, takes the text from the clipboard, and performs the translation.
+When the --popup argument is used, the script sends a signal to the already running application instance.
+Upon receiving the signal, the application brings its main window to the foreground, takes the text from the clipboard, and performs the translation.

+The application uses two independent communication mechanisms for this popup feature:
+- DBus (primary method).
+- Unix signals (as a fallback method).
+In this mode, the application listens for a SIGUSR1 signal.

 ## Dependencies